zeisys/precedents.org_data_collection/README.md

 Research judgments or verdicts from the Supreme Court of India.
 You will be given a specific year from this website: https://digiscr.sci.gov.in/

-Go through each judgment, including all the metadata, and format it as specified in the columns in a spreadsheet.
+Go through each judgment, and click on the name of the judgment.  including all the metadata, and format it as specified in the columns in a spreadsheet.

 A. Indian Laws Referenced: List laws/sections from the judgment, separated by semicolons.
 Use format: PART (number), law name, year.